We will use the quanteda package

 id stance explanation arguments

-2013-Obama Pro The text explicitly acknowledges the threat of climate change and emphasizes the need for action to address it, aligning with a pro-climate change stance.
+2013-Obama Pro The text explicitly acknowledges the threat of climate change and emphasizes the need for collective action to address it.
+It supports transitioning to sustainable energy and recognizes the scientific consensus on climate change.

 • 2021-Biden Pro The text acknowledges climate change as a critical issue by referring to it as a ‘climate in crisis’ and emphasizes the need for bold action to address it.